Me

 Motion-Conditioned Diffusion Model for Controllable Video Synthesis

-We introduce MCDiff, a conditional diffusion model that generates a video from a starting image frame and a set of strokes.
+A conditional diffusion model, generating a video from a starting image frame and a set of strokes.

 arXiv preprint, 2023